- Discovering beautiful Alnwick and its famous Castle and Gardens

 Fabulous!
 The team organized the vacation very well, all we had to do was show up.
 We all loved the trip, kids and adults enjoyed running on the beaches and visiting castles.

-The start point for this beautiful family cycling break is the picturesque village of Warkworth with its impressive 12th Century castle.
-With a station on the East Coast Main Line at Alnmouth, Warkworth is easily accessed by train.
+The start point for this beautiful family cycling break is the picturesque market town of Alnwick.
+With a station on the East Coast Main Line nearby at Alnmouth, Alnwick is easily accessed by train.
 We will arrange to meet you at the train station and transfer you to your accommodation.
-Alternatively you can drive to Warkworth and you will be able to leave your car at or near the accommodation for the duration of the trip.
-Our accommodation is one of the local B&Bs and for those families who arrive early you can explore the beach.
-Although quite a small place, there are several places to choose to eat in.
+Alternatively you can drive to Alnwick and you will be able to leave your car at or near the accommodation for the duration of the trip.
+Our accommodation is one of the local B&Bs and for those arriving early there are plenty of incredible local attractions to visit.
+Choose from Alnwick Castle and the famous Alnwick Gardens, or relax and enjoy the town with a riverside walk and your choice of independent shops, cafes and restaurants.
 Your representative will meet you this evening or the following morning to discuss the route and supply your information pack.

 - Meals: Breakfast

-Today’s riding will take you north from Warkworth along the coast to the village of Embleton.
-It’s a great start to your family cycling adventure and you’ll soon find yourself riding along minor roads and well surfaced cycle tracks.
-The route follows the fabulous Northumberland coast and takes you through the little hamlet of Boulmer.
+Heading northwards the route follows the fabulous Northumberland coast and takes you through the little hamlet of Boulmer.
 This small fishing village was the haunt of smugglers during the 18th and early 19th centuries with smugglers coming from all over Northumberland and the Scottish borders to deal in illicit goods.

 The route goes slightly inland from here and passes by Howick Hall Gardens and Arboretum which is well worth a visit.
 Howick Hall was the seat of the Prime Minister, Charles Grey, 2nd Earl Grey after whom the famous tea is named.
 The original Earl Grey tea was specially blended by a Chinese mandarin to suit the water from the well at Howick using bergamot to offset the taste of lime.
 The tea was later marketed by Twinings.
 The gardens and arboretum are simply stunning and have been rated by the BBC Gardener’s World Magazine as one of the top 5 coastal gardens in the country.